-Like all semiconductor devices, SSR current ratings must be based on maximum internal junction temperature.
-All Opto 22 SSRs operate conservatively at maximum internal junction temperatures of 110 °C. Use the equation below to calculate the maximum allowable heat sink thermal resistance for your application.
-It is good engineering practice to provide a margin for error instead of running the application right at the limits.
-If your application is near the thermal limit, it can be helpful to add a fan to move air across the heat sink.
+Like all semiconductor devices, SSR current ratings must be based on maximum junction temperature.
+All Opto 22 SSRs operate conservatively at maximum junction temperatures of 110 °C. Determining an adequate heat sink for a given SSR conducting a given current is very simple.